aws-samples/dbt-glue/README.md

 }
 ```
 - To add `file_format: Iceberg` in your table configuration
+- To add a datalake_formats in your profile : `datalake_formats: iceberg`
-- To add a connections in your profile : `connections: name_of_your_iceberg_connector` (
+  - Alternatively, to add a connections in your profile : `connections: name_of_your_iceberg_connector` (
     - For Athena version 3:
       - The adapter is compatible with the Iceberg Connector from AWS Marketplace with Glue 3.0 as Fulfillment option and 0.14.0 (Oct 11, 2022) as Software version)
       - the latest connector for iceberg in AWS marketplace uses Ver 0.14.0 for Glue 3.0, and Ver 1.2.1 for Glue 4.0 where Kryo serialization fails when writing iceberg, use "org.apache.spark.serializer.JavaSerializer" for spark.serializer instead, more info [here](https://github.com/apache/iceberg/pull/546)
     - For Athena version 2: The adapter is compatible with the Iceberg Connector from AWS Marketplace with Glue 3.0 as Fulfillment option and 0.12.0-2 (Feb 14, 2022) as Software version)
 - To add the following config in your Interactive Session Config (in your profile):
 ```--conf spark.sql.extensions=org.apache.iceberg.spark.extensions.IcebergSparkSessionExtensions
     --conf spark.serializer=org.apache.spark.serializer.KryoSerializer